TeemuIsojarvi/EigenTuner/README.md

 The code in its current form contains a lot of global variables and is not very optimized for performance, but this will be corrected in later versions.

 More information about the application can be found from the documentation file "Documentation_v0.95.pdf".
+Some questions about this topic are also considered in my Wordpress blog: https://compphysdiary.wordpress.com/ .